GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 Not every request or collection falls under the PRA’s scope, and you may not need clearance at all.
 When figuring out if PRA clearance is needed, consider the following:

-- What type of information are you collecting
+- What type of information are you collecting,
-- Who are you collecting it from
+- Who are you collecting it from,
 - How will you be collecting it, and
-- Why are you collecting this information
+- Why you are collecting this information.

 This is just a starting point to see if your collection needs PRA clearance.
 We encourage [getting in touch with your agency's PRA contact]({{'/contact/' | relative_url}}) to answer more in-depth questions.